tigattack/Patchman-Docker/README.md

 - Perform some sanity checks on the database and clean unused entries
 - Perform reverse DNS checks if enabled per-host

-\* There are usually no reports to process since they are processed asynchronously and on-the-fly by the `worker` service.
+_\* Reports should rarely, if ever, be pending for any significant duration since they are expected to be processed by the `worker` service in an asynchronous manner upon subsmission._

 ### MySQL/MariaDB